Understanding Bloodborne Pathogens

 Human immunodeficiency virus (HIV)

 HIV makes it harder for the body to fight infection.
-HIV causes acquired immune deficiency syndrome (AIDS), which is a serious illness that can lead to death.
+HIV causes acquired immune deficiency syndrome (AIDS).
+This is a serious illness that can lead to death.

 There is no known vaccine for HIV.